FN SCAR: Overview

 The SCAR has two receivers: The lower is constructed of polymer, and the upper receiver is one piece and constructed of aluminum.
 The SCAR features an integral, uninterrupted Picatinny rail on the top of the aluminium receiver, two removable side rails and a bottom one that can mount any MIL-STD-1913 compliant accessories.
 The lower receiver is designed with an M16 compatible pistol grip, flared magazine well, and raised area around the magazine and bolt release buttons.
 The front sight flips down for unobstructed use of optics and accessories.
 The rifle uses a "tappet" type of closed gas system much like the M1 carbine while the bolt carrier otherwise resembles the Stoner 63 or Heckler & Koch G36.

 The SCAR is built at the FN Manufacturing, LLC plant in Columbia, South Carolina, in the United States.
 Since 2008, FN Herstal has been offering semi-automatic versions of the SCAR rifles for commercial and law enforcement use.
-These are dubbed the 16S (Light) and 17S (Heavy), and are manufactured in Herstal, Belgium and imported by FN Herstal's U.S. subsidiary FN America of Fredericksburg, Virginia.
+These are dubbed the 16S (Light) and 17S (Heavy), and are manufactured in Herstal, Belgium, and imported by FN Herstal's U.S. subsidiary, FN America of Fredericksburg, Virginia.
 FN America slightly modifies the rifles (supplying a U.S. made magazine and machining a pin in the magazine well) to be in compliance with U.S. Code before selling them.

-The FN SCAR 20S Precision Rifle chambered in 7.62×51mm NATO was introduced in 2019.
+The FN SCAR 20S Precision Rifle was introduced in 2019.
 It is a semi-automatic only civilian version of the FN Mk 20 SSR.

-In 2020 the FN SCAR 20S 6.5CM variant was announced chambered in 6.5mm Creedmoor.
+In 2020, the FN SCAR 20S 6.5CM variant was announced chambered in 6.5mm Creedmoor.
 This chambering has been selected by USSOCOM for long-range use.